Home / Know Your Rights / Minnesota

 Notice and opportunity to be heard before fines — Minn.
 Stat. §515B.3-102(a)(11); hearing must be before the board or a committee appointed by it

 Under MCIOA §515B.3-102(a)(11), the association must provide written notice of a violation and an opportunity to be heard by the board or a board-appointed committee before imposing any fine.
-Recent amendments specify the violation notice must include: the nature of the violation; your right to be heard; a statement that unpaid fines are liens that could lead to foreclosure; a statement that amounts may increase with attorney fees and collection costs; and information about homeownership assistance from the Minnesota Homeownership Center.
+Following the 2026 Chapter 82 amendments (effective May 13, 2026), the violation notice must include: the nature of the violation and date; the specific declaration/bylaw/rule provision allegedly violated; a statement that unpaid fines and assessments are liens that could lead to foreclosure; a description of your right to be heard and the steps to schedule a hearing; a statement that amounts may increase with attorney fees and collection costs; and information that homeownership advice is available from the Minnesota Homeownership Center AND that dispute resolution services are available from the Common Interest Community Ombudsperson — this Ombudsperson reference is new as of Chapter 82 and was not required before.
+Missing any of these required elements makes the fine notice defective.

 ⚖️